Avoidant Attachment Style

 It’s pretty common that folks reach out for therapy related to avoidant attachment style issues when their relationship is in jeapordy and their partner or couples therapist has confronted them about avoidant type behaviors.
 Individuals that lean towards the avoidant end of the attachment spectrum often don’t see themselves as needing to change and it may not be until several failed relationships that they become more aware of patterns of behavior that are contributing factors.

-Articles Related to Avoidant Attachment Style
+Articles Related to Anxious Attachment Style

 Attracted to Avoidant Partners?